 Questions you should ask yourself about addiction

-If you are unsure whether you are an addict, or are on the brink of developing a problem, some important questions to ask yourself are:
+If you have been asking yourself ‘am I an addict’, or are on the brink of developing a problem, some important questions to ask yourself are:

 - Have you ever been dishonest about your drinking or drug use?

 - Have you ever felt ashamed or guilty about your drinking or drug use?